ndarwin314/FischlComparisons/README.md

 # FischlComparisons

-Basic weapon and artifact comparisons for Fischl in genshin impact
+Used to provide calculations and comparisons for the [Keqing Mains Fischl Guide](https://keqingmains.com/fischl/) which I am the primary author of.